 Should your New Year’s resolution be to finally write your own career success story in real estate?
 The markets have turned around, and the industry is making a strong upturn.
 Each year, many people choose to pursue a career in real estate at the beginning of the year.
 Here are three important questions you should ask yourself before making the big leap to your new career this year!

 We've all made New Year's resolutions.
 Some get kept, and improve your life immeasurably.
 Some don't make it past January.
 But if you’ve long-considered starting a career in real estate, NOW might be the perfect time to make a resolution that can have a strong and life-long impact on your professional life.
-Here are 7 reasons to make and keep a New Year’s resolution to start your real estate career in 2018.
+Here are 7 reasons to make and keep a New Year’s resolution to start your real estate career.

 From training to commission, not all real estate brokers are the same.
 The first step to success in pursuing a real estate career is making a good business decision.
 Part of becoming a licensed real estate salesperson is selecting a broker to sponsor you.
 This decision has the potential to affect the direction of your career in real estate, either positively or negatively.
 Find out how to make an informed decision depending on your needs.